 Here’s a confession: The first time I went scuba diving was in the Philippines – and the experience left me feeling conflicted.
 Sure, the underwater life was incredible, but to carry an oxygen cylinder and deep dive while my ears protested, felt like an unnatural way to experience the ocean.
 It made me think of humans as an invasive species, who for their own entertainment, will go to depths (literally) that we obviously aren’t meant to.

-But speaking to a long-term volunteer in Cocodrilo, who was doing a field report on the correlation between deep sea diving and island communities, changed some of my perspective.
+But speaking to a long-term volunteer in Cocodrilo, who was doing a field report on the correlation between deep sea diving and island communities (as part of her stint volunteering in Cuba), changed some of my perspective.
 I learnt from her that there are two ways of diving.
 The first, regular scuba diving, is what I experienced in the Philippines; this is diving purely for entertainment, and depending on who you do it with, could end up not being so responsible (remember: touching the corals or feeding any marine creatures is a BIG no-no).
 The second, conservation-focused scuba diving, is where you dive for a purpose.

 Outfits that offer this responsible form of deep sea diving don’t just teach you how to dive, but also talk about coral cleaning, fish count, invasive species, coral restoration and other conservation activities.
 You then scuba dive, not just to admire the underwater world, but to help conserve it by participating in a cleaning or counting drive.
 In Cocodrilo for instance, the broken coral reef is being restored through a tedious process: broken bits of coral are picked up from the sea floor, hung on an underwater stand and cleaned of excess algae and plastic every few days.
 When over a year old and strong enough, they are replanted between existing corals.
 And diving to support efforts like that can not only help save corals but also compel us to change our everyday choices.